oncokb/oncokb/README.md

-Repository for OncoGKB, an oncogenomics knowledgebase.
+Repository for OncoKB, an oncogenomics knowledgebase.

-Multi-tier system for annotating and classifying mutations and copy number events in cancer.
+Multi-tier system for annotating and classifying mutation and copy number alteration events in cancer.